-The themes are simple enough: being rebellious, social, and fun-loving.
+The themes are simple enough: being rebellious, social while thinking of privacy differently, and always in search of connections, notifications, and digitally-sourced dopamine.
 But there may be some takeaways we can use to adjust our craft if we pay close enough attention.
-If you have any such takeaways, let me know in the comments.

 Generation Screen: What Social Media Has Done To Children

 They see less distinction between local events and global events.